(Not looking at the road is also due to some morons distracted with their phones)

 As if she had just woken, she turns around to see my car and immediately slammed on the brakes.
-I was smiling quietly of being able to notch a minor victory there.
+I was smiling quietly from being able to notch a minor victory there.

 We were cruising down on the highway – one of the department managers was in the van and we were chatting on the Penang trip.
 Suddenly this manager spotted our Head of Legal Division’s car up in front.
 So, we speed up and gave a short horn whilst we were side by side to her car.
 Despite the noises we made, she was looking up straight, not bothering to take a quick look to the right.
 I would have disregarded this and would have driven away.

-But unfortunately the rest of the guys were not happy and was determined to get her attention (probably because there was nothing much to do in the van).
+But unfortunately, the rest of the guys were not happy and was determined to get her attention (probably because there was nothing much to do in the van).
 Once again we continued to horn and frantically waving our hands.
-Still there was no reaction – she was fully focused to the front.
-I guess even if a huge truck running amok towards her, she would not been distracted from her view on the road in front.
+Still, there was no reaction – she was fully focused on the front.
+I guess even if a huge truck running amok towards her, she would not be distracted from her view on the road in front.
 She finally saw us when we hit her car with a piece of crumpled paper (it took several tries though).

 Minor things like a speeding car (the one that often changes lanes without putting up indicators), motorcyclist changing lane at the side (especially when they are inches away from the front bumper) and sudden brake by traffic on the left or right can be easily detected with a good vision.